EdwinVW/dapr-workshop/README.md

 ![Services](img/services.png)

-The `dotnet` and `java` folders in the repo contain the starting-point for the workshop.
+The `dotnet`, `java` and `python` folders in the repo contain the starting-point for the workshop.
 Each folder obviously corresponds to the different programming languages you use during the workshop.
 The starting-point is a working version of application in which the services use plain HTTP to communicate with each-other and state is stored in memory.
 With each assignment of the workshop, you will add a Dapr building block to the solution.

 - The **Camera Simulation** simulates passing cars.
 - The **Traffic Control Service** offers 2 HTTP endpoints: `/entrycam` and `/exitcam`.
 These endpoints can be used simulate a car passing the entry- or exit-cam.